j3rrywan9/python3-study/systems/linux_internals/linux_kernel_development.md

 When deciding how to divide your interrupt processing work between the top and bottom half, ask yourself what *must* be in the top half and what *can* be in the bottom half.
 Generally, the quicker the interrupt handler executes, the better.

+#### Why Bottom Halves?

+It is crucial to understand why to defer work, and when exactly to defer it.
+You want to limit the amount of work you perform in an interrupt handler because interrupt handlers run with the current interrupt line disabled on all processors.

+#### A World of Bottom Halves

+##### The Original "Bottom Half"

+##### Task Queues

+##### Softirqs and Tasklets

+### Softirqs

+#### Implementing Softirqs

+Softirqs are statically allocated at compile time.
+Unlike tasklets, you cannot dynamically register and destroy softirqs.
+Softirqs are represented by the `softirq_action` structure, which is defined in `<linux/interrupt.h>`:

+#### The Softirq Handler

+#### Executing Softirqs

+A registered softirq must be marked before it will execute.
+This is called *raising the softirq*.
+Usually, an interrupt handler marks its softirq for execution before returning.
+Then, at a suitable time, the softirq runs.
+Pending softirqs are checked for and executed in the following places:
+* In the return from hardware interrupt code path
+* In the `ksoftirqd` kernel thread
+* In any code that explicitly checks for and executes pending softirqs, such as the networking subsystem

+Regardless of the method of invocation, softirq execution occurs in `__do_softirq()`, which is invoked by `do_softirq()`.
+The function is quite simple.
+If there are pending softirqs, `__do_softirq()` loops over each one, invoking its handler.

+#### Using Softirqs

+##### Assigning an Index

+### Tasklets

+Softirqs are useful when performance is critical, such as with networking.
+Using softirqs requires more care, however, because two of the same softirq can run at the same time.
+In addition, softirqs must be registered statically at compile time.
+Conversely, code can dynamically register tasklets.

 ## An Introduction to Kernel Synchronization

 In a shared memory application, developers must ensure that shared resources are protected from concurrent access.